-A course to enable legal experts to deal with the new challenges posed by the emergence of cognitive technologies, artificial intelligence and automation in legal practice
+A study programme to enable legal experts to deal with the new challenges posed by the emergence of cognitive technologies, artificial intelligence and automation in legal practice

-The Brussels School of Competition (BSC) is pleased to announce a three-module programme dedicated to the questions raised by the introduction of cognitive technologies and artificial intelligence in legal services.
+The Brussels School of Cognitive Technologies and Law (BSCTL) is pleased to announce the very first study programme entirely devoted to the questions raised by the introduction of cognitive technologies and artificial intelligence in legal services.